 Once you are anesthetized, we will make an incision in the gum line above the wisdom teeth and remove them with some special dental tools.
 We will suture the gums closed and pack the site with gauze before sending you home with special post-operation care instructions.

-Are you ready to schedule your appointment, or do you have additional questions about wisdom teeth?
+Are you around Paradise Valley and ready to schedule your appointment, or do you have additional questions about wisdom teeth?
 Call us today at 480.935.6295, and we will be happy to answer questions or schedule your visit.
-We are looking forward to seeing you at our Phoenix office!
+We are looking forward to seeing you at our Paradise Valley dental office!